The object cell is a table view cell that fits inside the table view container. It is highly customizable so as to accommodate a wide variety of uses.

-A. Editing Control
+A. Editing Control (In Edit Mode)

 An editing control appears only when in edit mode.
-When the mode is triggered, the content shifts to the right, and the control appears on the left.
+When this mode is triggered, the content shifts to the right, and the control appears on the left.
 Any navigational indicator, such as the chevron or information disclosure icon, disappears while in edit mode.

-C. Detail Image
+B. Detail Image